mtmanning93/Reach_reports/README.md

 ### Resources
 -------------
-* [Django Documentation](https://docs.djangoproject.com/en/3.2/): The django docs are really extensive and provide a wealth of support, the main uses I found were:
+* [Django Documentation](https://docs.djangoproject.com/en/3.2/): The Django docs are really extensive and provide a wealth of support, the main uses I found were:
     - Testing
     - Advanced Testing Topics
     - FormFields